susam/dotfiles/centos-vm-setup.md

     - Set *Attached to* to *Host-only Adapter*.
     - Click *OK*.
   3. Start the CentOS virtual machine.

+The Host-Only Adapter has never worked for me within VPN.

 ### Setup Remote Desktop ###
 Enable remote desktop connectivity.